genshin-base/main-site/data/translated/builds/en.md

 # === characters.#fischl.roles.#dps.tips ===

-See [here](https://bit.ly/3xOMZyh) for more specifics regarding the weapon rankings.

 Courtesy of _paraszcazk#0148_

 Due to how Polar Star works, your optimal rotation would be different from other weapons: